Music

 The children at St Thomas’ enjoy performing to an audience regularly, throughout the year, through Showcase Assemblies, schools’ competitions, music festivals, church events, talent shows, school plays and performances in front of parents and peers.
 We also have a pop-up choir, where children participate in events outside school.

-Castle class has weekly ukulele lessons with Adam, from the East Sussex music service, Create Music, and we have peripatetic music teachers in school, who teach violin and guitar lessons to small groups and individuals.
+Castle class has weekly ukulele lessons, from the East Sussex music service, Create Music, and we have peripatetic music teachers in school, who teach violin, piano/keyboard, trumpet and guitar lessons to small groups and individuals.

 Your child can access a wide range of instrument tuition in school, via our music hub partner, Create Music, the region’s leading provider of high quality, inclusive music and arts education.
 If you would like your child to receive music lessons, either individually or as part of an ensemble, you can find out more by contacting the office or checking out the Create Music website below.